hutscape/hutscape.github.io/_tutorials/blinky-micropython-esp32s3.md

 ### LED

-Wire up a simple LED and resistor to [`GPIO5` of the board](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html#pin-layout).
+The default on-board RGB LED `GPIO48` does not work with the blinky code.
+Hence, wire up a simple LED and resistor to [`GPIO5` of the board](https://docs.espressif.com/projects/esp-idf/en/latest/esp32s3/hw-reference/esp32s3/user-guide-devkitc-1.html#pin-layout).

 ### Upload Micropython binary